computing-mq/mlrg/README.md

 red, and has a sign saying "Jan Hext room".
 As always, anyone is welcome to come along.

-Our regular time is Mondays 3.00-4.30, but until 8 June 2020 we'll temporarily be shifting to Mondays 11.00-12.30.

-In a change from 2019, we'll be meeting every week, having merged back with the [Image
+Our regular time is Mondays 3.00-4.30.
+In a change from 2019, we'll be meeting weekly (when other events permit0, having merged back with the [Image
 Analysis Reading Group](https://computing-mq.github.io/iarg/).

 While coronavirus restrictions on meeting are in place, we'll be meeting by zoom.
 Zoom meeting details will be sent out in MLRG email announcements.